 Lots of contact centers only give customer support limited authority to solve problems, so plenty of customers think they’re better off skipping you and going directly to your manager or CEO.

 By asking what they want and trying to offer them a solution, you prove yourself useful in their specific situation.
 Talk to your boss if you don’t have the authority, because that’s a very bad (and unfortunately still common) practice for how managers coordinate call centers efficiently.

-3. Remember They’re Customers, Even If They’re Wrong
+3. Remember They’re your Contact Center Customers, Even If They’re Wrong

 Maybe someone’s calling on January 7th because they didn’t get a discount offer that ran for Christmas.
 Obviously, you can’t give them the Christmas offer.
 What do you do in this situation?

 Step 1.
 If they ask for something outrageous, come with a counteroffer

 Reiterate the request to the customer, make sure they understand they’re requesting something that doesn’t make sense, but don’t say it outright.
 Make them understand on their own that their request is outrageous.